 We use your personal information to:

-- Contact you in relation to any enquiries you submit via contact and/or registration forms
+- Contact you in relation to any inquiries you submit via contact and/or registration forms

-- Contact you in relation to any enquiries you submit via direct email
+- Contact you in relation to any inquiries you submit via direct email

-- Contact you in relation to any enquiries you submit via the online chat service
+- Contact you in relation to any inquiries you submit via the online chat service

 - Contact you via the online chat service if we feel you may require any assistance, but not any further if we do not receive a response to the initial message

-- Contact you to receive your authorisation on if we can subscribe you for any newsletter and/or other marketing services
+- Contact you to receive your authorization on if we can subscribe you for any newsletter and/or other marketing services

 Who we share your personal information with